inakielha/inakielha/README.md

 ---

-## Algunos Proyectos:
+## Some Projects:

 ### Dogs-App
-Una Landing page de Perros
+Dogs Landing page

 ---
 <img alt="" src="https://github.com/inakielha/PI-DOGS/blob/main/preview.png" />
 ---
-#### Puedes verlo haciendo Click [Aqui](https://practice-proyect-dogs-mazsoh4hz-inakielhaiek-gmailcom.vercel.app//)
+#### Click to see more [here](https://practice-proyect-dogs-mazsoh4hz-inakielhaiek-gmailcom.vercel.app//)

 ---
 ---

 ### GoBew Client
-Proyecto final donde podemos comprar en nuestro e-commerce de tecnologia
+Final Project of an E- commerce where you can Log in, buy and search for products

 ---